 Below are summaries of select elements of our CCG-Malaysia.
 For a copy of the guide, or for further details on doing business in Malaysia, please email firstname.lastname@example.org.

 - The U.S. has consistently been one of the largest foreign investors in Malaysia, with significant presence in the oil and gas sector, manufacturing, and financial services.
-The stock of U.S. foreign direct investment (FDI) in Malaysia was $15 billion in 2012, up from $13.9 billion in 2011; and the stock of Malaysian FDI in the United States was $1.7 billion.
-Factoring in investments among affiliates in the financial and oil and gas sectors would make U.S. FDI significantly higher (perhaps more than $30 billion).
+The stock of U.S. foreign direct investment (FDI) in the Malaysian manufacturing sector was $15 billion in 2012, up from $13.9 billion in 2011; and the stock of Malaysian FDI in the United States was $1.7 billion.
+Factoring in investments among foreign affiliated subsidiaries in the financial and oil and gas sectors would make U.S. FDI significantly higher (perhaps more than $30 billion).2

-- Duty rates and systems of import permits in protected industries, such as automotive and motorcycles, combined with excessive excise taxes, continue to block open trade in these sectors.
+Duty rates and systems of import permits in protected industries, such as automobiles and motorcycles, combined with excessive excise taxes, continue to block open trade in these sectors.

-- Government restrictions hamper foreign involvement in several areas, including government procurement contracts; financial, business and professional services; and telecommunications.
-In many cases, it is imperative to have a local partner, usually an ethnic or indigenous Malay, known as a Bumiputra, in order to effectively compete in the market.
+- Government restrictions hamper foreign involvement in several areas, including: government procurement contracts; financial, business, and professional services; and telecommunications.
+In many cases it is imperative to have a local partner, usually a Malay-owned Bumiputra company, to effectively compete in the market.

 - Malaysia has joined the United States and seven other countries in negotiations for a regional Trans Pacific Partnership (TPP) free trade agreement.

-- Most exporters find using local distributors an easy first step for entering the Malaysian market.
-A local distributor is typically responsible for handling customs clearance, dealing with established wholesalers/retailers, marketing the product directly to major corporations or the government and handling after-sales service.
+- Most exporters find using a local distributor or agent the best first step for entering the Malaysian market.
+A local distributor is typically responsible for handling customs clearance, dealing with established wholesalers/retailers, marketing the product directly to major corporations or the government, and handling after-sales service.
 Exporters of services generally also benefit from use of partner.

 For further details on Doing Business in Malaysia, U.S. companies and U.S. commercial organizations may send an email to email@example.com to get a copy of our most recent Country Commercial Guide (CCG).
 Exclusively for our U.S. clients and partners, this guide presents a comprehensive look at Malaysia’s commercial environment, reviews economic and political conditions and trends, identifies commercial opportunities for U.S. exports and investment, and also the overall investment climate in Malaysia.
 CCGs are prepared annually at U.S. embassies and represent the combined efforts of several U.S. Government agencies.